CaptianFluffy100/net_sentinel/README.md

+This project is licensed under the GNU General Public License v3.0 (GPLv3).
+See the LICENSE file for details.

 # Net Sentinel

 A network monitoring service built with Rust and Axum that tracks ISP connectivity, website availability, and game server status using custom pseudo-code scripts.